Kingdom Hearts 3D: Dream Drop Distance: Gameplay

 The game takes place across multiple worlds based on Pinocchio, The Hunchback of Notre Dame, Tron: Legacy, Fantasia, and Mickey, Donald, Goofy: The Three Musketeers, with each world having two different plots told from the perspectives of Sora and Riku.
 These worlds need to be completed by both Sora and Riku to unlock new worlds and progress through the game.
 Upon visiting each world for the first time, each character must go through a Dive section, in which characters freefall down a tube and must clear a certain objective, such as obtaining a certain number of points, defeating a certain number of enemies in a time limit, or defeating a boss character.
 In this mode, Sora and Riku can attack opponents, slow down their descent, or dodge attacks.
 They can also pick up magic spells which give them a limited supply of magical attacks to use against enemies.

 Outside of the main game, players can play an additional mode called Flick Rush, which can be played alone or with another player via wireless multiplayer.
 In this mode, players battle with a team of three Spirits and pit them against each other.
 Players fight against their opponent by flicking up cards from the touchscreen.
 Each card has a number value determining its attack strength, with multiple cards combining to increase the overall value.
 The player whose attack value is greater than their opponent's gets to attack with their Spirit.
 A slowly replenishing meter determines how many cards the player can send out at a time, and each Spirit has a limited number of cards that can be replenished by swapping them out with another Spirit.
 The first player to eliminate all of their opponent's Spirits wins the game.

 Plot

 Setting

 Dream Drop Distance follows the events of Kingdom Hearts II and Kingdom Hearts Coded, though much of its plot is set concurrently to the original game via time travel.
 There are a total of seven playable worlds, most of which are based on various Disney properties, albeit in a "world submerged in sleep" due to being destroyed by the Heartless.
-Most of the Disney worlds introduced are entirely new, including: La Cité des Cloches (The Hunchback of Notre Dame); the Grid (Tron: Legacy); Prankster's Paradise (Pinocchio), which also includes the inside of Monstro's belly from previous games; the Country of the Musketeers (Mickey, Donald, Goofy: The Three Musketeers); and the Symphony of Sorcery (Fantasia).
+Most of the Disney worlds introduced are entirely new, including worlds based on The Hunchback of Notre Dame, Tron: Legacy, Pinocchio, Mickey, Donald, Goofy: The Three Musketeers, and Fantasia.
 The other two worlds, Traverse Town and the World That Never Was, are original to the series and have been featured in previous games.
 In addition, the game's opening tutorial is set on the Destiny Islands, another original world.